SirrorsMoore1975/SirrorsMoore1975/README.md

       [ComplianceHubWiki](https://www.compliancehub.wiki/frances-encryption-war-escalates-grapheneos-exodus-signals-dangerous-precedent-for-open-source-privacy-tech/)

 - Wanted to get back the control to your computer?
-Try out [[Ubuntu](https://ubuntu.com/)] and
+Try out beginner friendly [[Ubuntu](https://ubuntu.com/)] and
 [[Linux Mint](https://linuxmint.com/)]
 for a smooth transition from your traditional priorietary OS.